Gunmen kill 37 in central Nigeria village raids

 Violence often flares in the Middle Belt, fuelled by decades- old land disputes between semi-nomadic, cattle-keeping communities such as the Fulani and settled farming peoples like the Berom, both often armed with automatic weapons.

-Such battles, far from economic centers or oil fields in Africa’s second-biggest economy and top oil producer, rarely capture the attention of its elites.
+Such battles, far from economic centres or oil fields in Africa’s second-biggest economy and top oil producer, rarely capture the attention of its elites.
+(Reporting by Isa Abdulsalami; Writing by Tim Cocks)